instante/bootstrap3renderer/docs/en/index.md

 Buttons

-> Renders all buttons, that are not yet rendered.
+> Renders all buttons that are not rendered yet.

 ```smarty
 {$form->render('buttons')} or {form buttons}